 Jamie Stamberger and Stamberger Outreach Consulting believe that environmental protection and sustainability is realized only when all people have equitable access to the benefits of that protection and sustainability.
 Stamberger Outreach Consulting is committed to developing environmental engagement and education programs that seek to undo systems of oppression and inequity.
 At Stamberger Outreach, we apply an equity lens to our work that centers on race.
 The concept of intersectionality shows us that people of color in all oppressed groups fare worse than white people in those same groups.
 We focus on race because we believe that a focus on undoing racial disparities will benefit all oppressed people.

-Jamie Stamberger works to foster a company culture that continuously analyzes and discusses equity, diversity, and inclusion.
-Jamie actively seeks partnerships with organizations led by people of color and works to give away her privilege and power in these partnerships.
+Jamie Stamberger works to foster a company culture that continuously analyzes and discusses equity, inclusion and justice.
+Jamie actively seeks partnerships with organizations led by people of color.
 She has reciprocal professional relationships with leaders and business owners who are people of color, allowing for challenging conversations and collaborative program development from different perspectives.
 Jamie discusses equity in early conversations with clients and works to support and expand DEI understanding, motivation, and skills of white-led organizations.
 She strives to challenge other white people who perpetuate systems of oppression, and works to challenge her own assumptions and white privilege, and to own her mistakes.

 We look forward to working with you to assess and incorporate diversity, equity, and inclusion into your projects and programs.